ase-unipi/BeepBeepPrimer/monolith/README.md

 # monolith
 Define a set of files on the base of the application

+:open_file_folder: templates: contains the HTML of the views.
+    At the moments includes only pages related to the login and the home page.

 - [app.py](app.py) contains the main and the `create_app` function that initialize the database, the environment and the Flask app.
 - [auth.py](auth.py) contains:
     - `admin_required(func)`